 3. Functions of the Council of an educational institution

 3.1.
-In the period between conferences of an educational institution, the Council of the educational institution exercises general management within the established competence.
+During the period between conferences of an educational institution, the Council of the educational institution carries out general management within the established competence.

 3.2.
 Council of the educational institution: